ntzrbtr/shopware-template-copy/README.md

 #### `--mode=<mode>`

 Operation mode:
-- 'extend' for extending files (using 'sw_extend'); this is the default
+- 'extend' for extending files (using 'sw_extends'); this is the default
 - 'override' for overriding files (copy full file contents)

 #### `--replace`